Senate of Puerto Rico: Current composition

-The current session is the 27th Senate of Puerto Rico, the upper house of the 19th Legislative Assembly of Puerto Rico, which will meet from January 2, 2021, to January 1, 2025.
-All members were elected in the general elections of 2020 with a plurality or relative majority coming from the Popular Democratic Party.
-The other major party, the New Progressive Party resulted with the second largest number of seats.
-For the first time ever, five different political parties were represented, including the two major parties, in addition to one independent candidate.
-The Puerto Rican Independence Party elected its traditional member At-large and the two emergent parties, Movimiento Victoria Ciudadana and Proyecto Dignidad, also elected their At-large nominees.
+The current session is the 28th Senate of Puerto Rico, the upper house of the 20th Legislative Assembly of Puerto Rico, which will meet from January 2, 2025, to January 1, 2029.
+All members were elected in the general elections of 2020 with a plurality or relative majority coming from the New Progressive Party.
+The other major party, the Popular Democratic Party resulted with the second largest number of seats.
+The Puerto Rican Independence Party elected two member At-large senators.
+One seat to Proyecto Dignidad, in addition to one independent candidate.

 Other organizations

 The Office of Legislative Services was headed in early 2009 by Kevin Rivera, while Eliezer Velázquez currently serves as Superintendent of the Capitol, the first to serve during two four-year terms.

 The Puerto Rico Legislative Assembly also receives support services from the Council of State Governments (CSG), CSG's Eastern Regional Conference, the National Conference of State Legislatures (NCSL) and the National Hispanic Caucus of State Legislators (NHCSL).